 Leveraging the Power of Nature

 Improving soil health is a powerful tool to reduce climate change.
-Through our Healthy Soil, Clean Water program, we are engaging farmers and agriculture companies across the Snake River Region to enhance Idaho’s water quality, water supply and soil health.
-For example, we’re working with Teton Valley farmers to use cover crops, no-till practices and upgraded irrigation systems to improve water quality and soil health, while also increasing the bottom line.
+Through the Healthy Soil, Clean Water program, TNC is engaging farmers and agriculture companies across the Snake River Region to enhance Idaho’s water quality, water supply and soil health.
+For example, work with Teton Valley farmers to use cover crops, no-till practices and upgraded irrigation systems is helping improve water quality and soil health, while also increasing the bottom line.

 Idaho is home to wide-ranging species that need large, connected natural areas.
 Idaho’s changing climate threatens their future due to impacts on their habitat and studies show that wildlife is moving 11 miles north and 36 ft in elevation each decade to cope with these changes.
-To help wildlife cope, TNC is using climate resilience science to identify and conserve the places that are more likely to sustain plants and animals even as the climate changes.
+To help wildlife, TNC is using climate resilience science to identify and conserve the places that are more likely to sustain plants and animals even as the climate changes.
 In North Idaho, this means conserving working forests so grizzly bears can move between mountain ranges, and in central Idaho, we are keeping one of the longest pronghorn migration routes intact.

 Studying the Economic Impacts